chokevin/MonopolyC/README.md

 * A GUI is currently in development with the QTGui library.
 * This game did not take into account when Players run out of money...
 This still needs to be developed.
-* Also Did not account for buying and selling of houses.
 * Need to work out how to mortgate properties as well.